YosefLab/compassR/README.md

 ### Loading your data

 Our first step is to specify a few settings via a `CompassSettings` object.
-In general, that'll look something like this:

 ```R
 compass_settings <- CompassSettings$new(